Table of Contents

 Partially true.
 The water fowl and pigeons are great for us.

-15 [11] A person should never deprive himself of the fruits of the ilana, and he will not eat much of them even dry, and we don’t need to say wet; But before all their needs are cooked, they are like swords to the body.
+15 (11) A person should never deprive himself of the fruits of the ilana, and not eat much of them even dry, and we should not say wet; But before all their needs are cooked, they are like swords to the body.
 And the carobs, bad for the world.
 And the chutney fruits are bad, and no one eats them except a little in the hot days and in the chummin places.
 And the figs and the grapes and the almonds are good forever, whether wet or dry, and a man eats from them all he needs; But eating them will not last, even though they are better than all the fruits of the wild.

-16 [12] Honey and wine, bad for the young and good for the old, and all the more so in the rainy days.
+16 (12) Honey and wine, bad for the young and good for the old, especially during the rainy days.
 And a person should eat on hot days, two thirds of what he eats on rainy days.

 Honey is good for us.
 Wine is not good for us.

-17 [13] A person will always strive to have a thin bowel all his days, and he will be close to a little diarrhea.
-And this is a great rule in medicine–that as long as the vision is avoided or comes out with difficulty, many patients come.
+17 (13) A person will always strive to have a loose bowel all his days, and he will be close to a little diarrhea.
+And this is a great rule in medicine–that as long as the bad is avoided or comes out with difficulty, many patients come.

-Far from correct. the opposite.
-He probably suffered from something close to diarrhea because of the vegetables and the like he ate.
+Far from correct. vice versa.
+He probably suffered from something close to diarrhea because of the vegetables he ate.
 Should be hard.
 Science supports this.

 An invention.
 Vegetable oil is really toxic to us.

-19 [yd] And another rule they said in the creation of the body: As long as a person exercises and is tired a lot and is not satisfied, and his bowels are relaxed – no illness comes to him and his strength is strengthened, even if he eats the foods of the bad; [To] And whoever sits still and does not exercise, or whoever pauses his piercings or whose hearing is hard–even if he eats good foods and keeps himself according to medicine, all his days will be in pain and his strength will fail.
+19 (yd) And another rule they said in the creation of the body: As long as a person exercises and touches a lot and is not full, and his bowels are relaxed – no sickness comes upon him and his strength is strengthened, even if he eats the foods of the bad; (10) And whoever sits for sure and does not exercise, or whoever pauses his piercings or whose hearing is hard – even if he ate good foods and took care of himself according to medicine, all his days will be in pain and his strength will fail.
 And rough eating is like the elixir of death for every person’s body, and it is a staple for all sick people.

 An invention.

-Most diseases originate from food not suitable for humans that they eat.
+Most illnesses originate from eating food that is not suitable for humans.
 This is the right part.

 Partially true.
 A cold shower is good for us.
 Science and logic support this.